What is Paramotoring

 Do I need any special equipment?

-For our Tandem and Solo Experience programs, we provide all paragliding specific equipment necessary.
+If you are training we provide all paramotoring specific equipment necessary.
 We actually prefer our students not have any gear prior to training so we can evaluate their individual "attitude and aptitude" and eventually help them choose appropriate gear during their training progression.
-You will need to bring personal items such as, suitable footwear and clothing for the cold, and enough food and water for the day.
+You will need to bring personal items such as, suitable footwear and clothing for the cold, and enough food and water for the day. if you are on a guided course you will have use of the school motors but will need to supply your own glider.

 Can I bring along a camera?